Site of Special Scientific Interest: Legal status

 When designating an SSSI/ASSI, the relevant nature conservation body must formally notify the interested parties and allow a period for them to make representations before confirming the notification.
 When creating a new SSSI/ASSI the designation has legal effect from the date of notification.
 The interested parties include central government, local planning authorities, national park authorities, all the owners and occupiers of the land, relevant public bodies such as the utility providers e.g., water companies.
 In Scotland, NatureScot must also notify the relevant community councils and community group having registered an interest in the land.

-The notification includes a description of the land and the natural features for which it is notified ("the citation"), a boundary map, and a list of the acts or omissions (activities) that the nature conservation body regulates through the issue of consents.).
+The notification includes a description of the land and the natural features for which it is notified ("the citation"), a boundary map, and a list of the acts or omissions (activities) that the nature conservation body regulates through the issue of consents.

 The various laws protect the interest features of SSSIs from development, from other damage, and (since 2000 in England) also from neglect.
 Protection is not necessarily absolute—generally it requires the SSSI interest to be considered properly against other factors.

 Local planning authorities are required to have policies in their development plans which protect SSSIs.
 They are then required to consult the appropriate conservation body over planning applications which might affect the interest of an SSSI (such a development might not be within or even close to the SSSI itself).
 The effect of this is to prevent development which harms the interest – except where the value of that interest is over-ridden by some more important factor, for example a requirement for a major road or port or oil pipe.
 The requirement for consultation covers any development which might affect the interest, not just developments within the SSSI itself – for example, a development a long way upstream of a wetland SSSI might require consultation.
-Note that some developments might be neutral or beneficial, even if they are within the SSSI itself – the critical point is whether they harm the interest features.
+Some developments might be neutral or beneficial, even if they are within the SSSI itself – the critical point is whether they harm the interest features.